AlgebraicJulia/CombinatorialSpaces.jl/docs/src/grid_laplace.md

 prolong_0form_and_1form(f)*ones(nw(s))

-#4.0 hard-coded for now, only applicable for triforce subdivision
+#4.0 hard-coded for now, only applicable for binary subdivision
 """
 Restrict a 1-form from the domain to the codomain of a geometric map, roughly by transposing the prolongation.